UPPMAX/UPPMAX-documentation/docs/improvement_guide.md

 within the Zensical / Python Markdown system.
 We have some usecases for this, such as video guides, "Forgot your project ID?" et.c.

+## Shortlist of weak points to improve upon

+- Structure, headings, comprehensive navigation
+- The green question admonitions are used too widely, I never know if I need to read them or need to ignore them
+- Visual clutter other than that, on some pages (e.g. Slurm on Pelle)
+- Clutter in terms of unneeded pages and information
+- Repetition, saying the same things way too many times and on way too many pages (repetition may be good for learning, but in documentation it mostly takes up space and causes confusion)
+- Verbosity (yes this includes this page)

+Priority one is clearly structure and headings.
+Priority two should be consistency, and please include the usage of question admonitions in here.
+Third, but nonetheless as an explicit priority, I recommend to rework every single page (most important and most problematic pages first) with the goal of making it as friendly as possible to readers scanning for some specific detail.